jeffboichuk/ice-marketing/midterm-project-outline.md

 are Transparent.
 We Leave a Gentle Footprint."
 Missing in stores, however, are trash cans, as 100% of TJL's packaging is either compostable or reusable.

-For this midterm, TJL is offering us a lab of sorts, somewhere you can talk with business owners, employees, and customers; analyze data; develop and test ideas;
-and, eventually, see the impact of your hard work right in our backyard on the Corner.
+For this midterm, Mike and Sarah are offering us "[a lab of sorts][]" [@newman-2019], somewhere you can talk with them as well as TJL's employees and customers; analyze data; develop and test ideas; and, eventually, see the impact of your hard work right in our backyard on the Corner.

 ### Objectives
 Your objectives are threefold: (1) identify an area of TJL's business that is